neo4j/graphql/docs/rfcs/rfc-007-subscriptions.md

 ### Plugin Implementation

-Subscriptions will be made available via a plugin, for which we will initially provide a "local" implementation of, which will not scale horizontally.
+Subscriptions will be made available through a plugin, for which we will initially provide a "local" implementation of, which will not scale horizontally.
 Providing a plugin API means that later down the line, a plugin can be built which emits metadata regarding Mutation operations, to be consumed by other instances in a load balanced group.